Forget about the search engines from Yahoo! and Microsoft, it is Amazon who will take on the mighty search mogul Google.

 In the past, consumers would turn to search engines like Google when looking for an online retailer to buy from.
-But as Amazon’s trusted brand and smart new services convinced online shoppers to turn to Amazon first to conduct their product searches.
+But as Amazon’s trusted brand and innovative new services convinced online shoppers to turn to Amazon first to conduct their product searches.

-As you will have experienced also since the Google search engine offers too much blur and irrelevancy when it comes to finding shoppable products fast.
+As you will have also experienced since the Google search engine offers too much blur and irrelevancy when it comes to finding shoppable products fast.
 And Google Plus was never a real service.

 This could be bad news for Google, which has been able to charge a premium for its sponsored results featured at the top of its search results.